Sign In / Sign Out

 DeNardo has been a faculty member with the School of Life Sciences since 1998 and has published more than 100 scientific papers in the field of environmental physiology.

-Professor Ferry is the Director of the School of Mathematical and Natural Sciences.
-Her research focuses on the evolution of jaws and their function in the aquatic realm.
+Lara Ferry is Director of the School of Mathematical and Natural Sciences.
+Her primary research focuses on the evolution of jaws and their function in the aquatic realm, as well as performance of biological materials.

 Fewell is a President’s Professor and faculty leader for the Organismal, Integrative and Systems Biology Group.
 Her research centers around the organization and evolution of insect societies.